Jimbly/dcjam2024/Jimb-TODO.md

 * realtime or turn based outside of combat?

 TODO
-* replace heroes after combat
+* bug: after combat, before bamf, dice were animating as rolling
 * insanity
   * add meter (full height, to be able to show permanent damage?
 Or `75/97`?)
   * game over condition